 Plant-Based Biotin Foods

 Although many types of animal-sourced food contain biotin, it's protein-bound biotin.
 Plants contain free biotin, which is more bioavailable.
 This means that getting enough biotin from a vegan diet is achievable.
-Considering the multitude of other health benefits associated with a plant-based diet, it’s also the healthiest choice.
+Considering the multitude of other health benefits associated with a plant-based diet, it’s a recommended choice.

-Although biotin concentration varies by the type of nut, nuts, in general, are one of the best dietary sources of free biotin.
-One hundred grams of pecans contains about 28 micrograms (mcg) of biotin; the same amount of peanuts or walnuts contains almost 37 mcg.
+Although biotin concentration varies, nuts, in general, are one of the best dietary sources of free biotin.
+One hundred grams of pecans contains about 65 micrograms (mcg) of biotin; the same amount walnuts contains 87 mcg.
 Nuts are also a great source of energy, omega fatty acids, and other heart-healthy nutrients.

 2. Sunflower Seeds

 Legumes are another excellent source of biotin, especially green peas.
-Peas have 40 mcg of biotin per 100 grams when fresh and 70 mcg when dried; lentils offer 40 mcg of biotin.
-Even better, legumes are high in folic acid and enhance digestion.
+Whole, raw, dried peas have 34 mcg of biotin per 100 grams; lentils offer 23 mcg of biotin.
+Most legumes are also igh in folic acid and enhance digestion.

 As a cruciferous vegetable, cauliflower is great for detoxing the liver and it's loaded with healthy nutrients, one of which is biotin.
-A single serving of cauliflower offers 5% of your daily biotin requirement.
+A single serving of cauliflower offers up to 5 percent of your daily biotin requirement at between 2 and 17 mcg.
 Cauliflower is also high in vitamin C and many other health-promoting compounds.
 Not only is it great as a raw snack, but there are also many cauliflower recipes you can enjoy.

 Avocados are more popular now than ever before and for good cause.
 In addition to their many positive qualities, avocados are also a decent source of biotin.
-One whole avocado contains 2-6 micrograms of the vitamin, so don’t be afraid to have a little more organic guacamole.
+One whole avocado contains up to 10 micrograms of the vitamin, so don’t be afraid to have a little more organic guacamole.

 8. Other Good Sources of Biotin